Here are a few examples of real-world document generation needs, along with an outline of the processes for fulfilling those needs.

 template as below.

-- We have set up a linkage so that the Record ID field of the Household object matches the field
+- Set up a linkage so that the Record ID field of the Account object matches the field

-because we included the Contact object's Household field in the report, and it ensures that only the donations made by one of the contacts of the household will be included in
+the donations made by one of the contacts of the household will be included in the generated letter.